 Cheverny

 The façade is made up of gleaming white stones from the local quarries of the Cher Valley.
-The castle is surrounded by a beautiful English-style garden.
+A beautiful English-style garden surrounds the castle.

 Cheverny lent its traits to the fictional “Château de Moulinsart” (Marlinspike Hall) in Hergé’s Tintin comic books.